sugyant82/animalservice/README.md

-# animalservice  (an original work by Sugyant Chettri)
+# animalservice  -----> (original work by Sugyant Chettri as part of singtel coding assignment on 27-July-2021)

 There are two parts to this application